Trucks Hauling Heavy Loads: Start Here

 Hauling an oversized load can make it difficult to navigate roads during bad weather, and an accident could be devastating to the truck drivers, and others on the road.

-Oversize loads can be of anything but usually, they are big machines, heavy equipment, pre-built homes, containers, construction materials, structures, or industrial goods.
+Oversize usually include: big machines, heavy equipment, pre-built homes, containers, construction materials, structures, or industrial goods.
 When driving these heavy loads, most drivers will use those “caution: oversize load” banners.

 Regardless if you are a new truck driver or an experienced professional, these tips for trucks hauling heavy loads will certainly help you do the job fast, easy, and safe.